MescoCzubinski/QuizzNodeJS/README.md

 # QuizzNodeJS

 A simple quiz app with a Node.js/Express backend and a React frontend.
 The backend serves questions from a JSON file and scores answers.
 The frontend displays the quiz and submits answers.
+Made by me :D

 ## Features

 - REST API for quiz questions and scoring
 - React UI with progress tracking
 - Docker support for development and production